 Tragically a small number of people who go missing are not found alive.
 In these cases, when a body is found, it is vital that their families and loved ones get the answers that they need.

 Police officers will attend the scene.
 They should ensure that evidence is not lost and that witnesses can be identified and asked to provide information so that key lines of investigation can be followed up.

-In most cases families should be given a family liaison officer of similar point of contact who will support the family and explain what is happening and why.
+In most cases, families should be given a family liaison officer or a similar point of contact who will support the family and explain what is happening and why.

 They will also have to consider if the death and prior missing investigation should be reported to senior officers internally or the Independent Office of Police Conduct.
 This will depend on the circumstances of the case and the death.